We’re the oldest community-led kiwi conservation project in the world.

 The Trust is committed to building capacity and capability in other kiwi conservation groups, including the Department of Conservation, around the country, as well as maintaining its own project.

 Kiwi conservation is hard.
 It takes a lot of effort to sustain a population as predators are so widespread and often transient.
 Kiwi population growth of any size should be celebrated and shouted from the rafters.

 Our kiwi population was estimated to be 535 birds.

 In 2010 we crunched all of our data and estimated our population to be 600 birds.

-Since 2005, we have released 155 juvenile kiwi through the Operation Nest Egg programme – 10 onto Motutapu Island, 33 into the Whangapoua Forest and 112 back onto the Kuaotunu Peninsula.
+Since 2005 we have released over 225 juvenile kiwi through the Operation Nest Egg programme.
+These have gone into managed spaces on: the Kuaotunu Peninsula, Motutapu Island, and the Whangapoua Forest.
 Our call survey data tells us our management is making a difference and we are growing our kiwi population - slowly.

 We want to be exemplary in every way.

 Grounded in science, we make decisions based on what is best for kiwi as individuals and as a species.